 There are thousands of mountains in the Philippines, and each has its unique marvel and fascinating sights.
 It is unfair that I rank them only by my experience or sole judgment of their photos.
 Therefore, I conducted research on Instagram about the most featured and admired mountains in the Philippines.

 No one else in the world would know the beauty of the Philippines but the Filipinos themselves.
 So, I looked for an Instagram account that represents us, and that is SinoPinas.
-They are the community of Filipinos in quest of discovering the Philippines; its beauty, culture & people — one place at a time.
+They are the Filipino community in the quest to discover the Philippines; its beauty, culture & people — one place at a time.

 In my research, I scanned every photo of SinoPinas to see which of the mountains in the Philippines are most liked by travelers and ordinary Filipinos.
 From this day (March 24, 2021) to the start of 2020, I gathered 168 posts featuring different mountains in the Philippines.